 Want to take your homemade burger game to the next level?
-Next time burgers are on the menu try these amazing Peanut Butter Burgers.
+Next time burgers are on the menu try these amazing Peanut Butter Bacon Burgers.
 Sweet peanut butter and salty bacon are super fun, super delicious toppings for a perfectly cooked hamburger patty.

 I know it sounds a little strange, but the first time you try peanut butter on a hamburger you will be one hundred percent sold.
 Think peanut sauce on chicken at your favorite Thai food restaurant.
-I first had a “Jiffy Burger” at a bar my husband worked at in college, and I have been making our burgers like this ever since.

-I personally like crispy bacon, red onion, and lettuce on my Peanut Butter Burger.
+I personally like crispy bacon, red onion, and lettuce on my Bacon Peanut Butter Burger.
 Feel free to edit or add whatever you like.
 I've had these with swiss and cheddar cheese slices and tomato.
 The only hard and fast rule for making a burger recipe is to cook that patty perfectly to serve up a really juicy hamburger.

 Dig into the post or go straight to the recipe for great tips for cooking burgers.
 I demonstrate frying the peanut butter bacon burger in this post, but these tips work for a gas grill or charcoal grill as well.